Rewilding the city: Biodiverse urban spaces that run free | DW | 14.07.2020

 What would happen if we stopped curating green spaces in cities, if we locked away the lawn mower and allowed native grasses, herbs, shrubs and wildflowers to do their own thing?

-As several new urban 'rewilding' initiatives have shown, butterflies, insects, birds and wildlife soon arrive to join the party.
-And as self-regulating biodiversity replaces maintenance-heavy monoculture, these urban wilds also become more drought-resistant — and sequester more CO2.
-Pathogens and pests are also reduced, meaning there's much less need for chemicals and pesticides.
+As several new urban "rewilding" initiatives have shown, butterflies, insects, birds and wildlife soon arrive to join the party.
+And, as self-regulating biodiversity replaces maintenance-heavy monoculture, these urban wilds also become more drought-resistant — and sequester more CO2.
+Pathogens and pests are also reduced, meaning that there's much less need for chemicals and pesticides.

-A relatively new idea that only entered the dictionary in 2011, rewilding was recently described by ecology writer and curator Anna Scouter as the act of encouraging "land to become self willed."
+A relatively new idea that only entered the dictionary in 2011, rewilding was recently described by ecology writer and curator Anna Souter as the act of encouraging "land to become self-willed."

 Beyond traditional ideas of managed conservation, "rewilding tries to approach a place with imagination and a sense of curiosity about what might happen if human beings stopped trying to manage nature," she wrote.

-Many rewilding projects focus on returning great swathes of land to wilderness, but more recently, European cities have shown a trend towards smaller, urban initiatives.
+Many rewilding projects focus on returning great swaths of land to wilderness, but, more recently, European cities have shown a trend toward smaller, urban initiatives.

 Read more: Green cities: Making Brussels fit for walking and cycling